Skip to content

 GET PAID FASTER: Send invoices through Jobber and get paid online

-Maybe you’re a cleaning business and the client always leaves clutter everywhere.
-Or maybe you’re a lawn care business, and the gate is always locked so you can’t access the property.
+Maybe you’re a cleaning business, and the client always leaves clutter everywhere.
+Or perhaps you’re a lawn care business, and the gate is always locked, so you can’t access the property.
 Or you sent appointment reminders before your visit, but the client still forgot you were coming.

-With this type of client, communication is poor, and it makes it hard to do your job.
-This sets you back and affects your schedule for the rest of the day—which affects your other clients, too.
+With this type of client, communication is poor, making it hard to do your job.
+This sets you back and affects your schedule for the rest of the day, which also affects your other clients.

-If you’ve talked to the client about it, you’ve reminded them what they need to do, and they still aren’t doing it, it might be time to end the business relationship.
+If you’ve talked to the client about it and reminded them what they need to do, and they still aren’t doing it, it might be time to end the business relationship.

 Some clients want to be sure they’re always getting the best deal or want to know what other services you offer, which is perfectly fine.

-But a few of those people regularly want extra services for free or ask for tasks that are outside of what you do.
-They might even ask you to do something that’s illegal or unethical.
+But a few of those people regularly want extra services for free or ask for tasks outside of what you do.
+They might even ask you to do something illegal or unethical.

-This behaviour shows they don’t understand your business and the value you offer.
-Often, it also means they don’t respect you as a person.
+This bad behavior shows that they don’t understand your business and the value you offer.
+It often also means they don’t respect you as a person.

-If these clients won’t take no for an answer or keep questioning your prices, it could be time to say goodbye and focus on the clients who see your value.
+If these bad clients won’t take no for an answer or keep questioning your prices, it could be time to say goodbye and focus on the great clients who see your value.

 I have had to fire a customer or two.